cmss13-devs/web/rules/rules.md

 ---

-# Rule 8: Suicide, Rage-Quitting, and Logging off
+# Rule 8: Use your Slot

+You are expected to use your slot, and act appropriately as your role.
+Every role has a function, and the player taking the role is expected to fulfill it.
+If you have work to do that your job is expected to do, ignoring it to engage in other tasks violates this rule.
+Furthermore, wasting your slot - such as by suicide or logging out inappropriately -  is punishable as you are removing a slot another player could be playing as correctly.

+## Ghosting and Logging Out

 If you are a marine and need to leave the game, go to Cryo on the ship and put yourself in a cryotube.
 This will release your job slot and allow another player to join with your job.
 If you are unable to get to cryo, send an Adminhelp to staff.
 If you are the Queen, Adminhelp to let staff know.
 If you leave without cryo-ing yourself or informing staff, you risk a job ban, especially if your job is an important one.
-Suicide is permitted if you have a reasonable roleplay reason why, such as you are infected with a xenomorph and there is no hope of rescue, or you are the last xenomorph alive and there is no queen.
-Committing suicide without a valid reason will result in a ban and/or jobban.

-## Ghosting and Logging Out

 Some roles carry the risk of punishment for logging out or ghosting without notice.
 This is particularly strict at the start of the round (roughly the first 20 minutes)